Gugarutz/FH-Wels-Thesis-Template/README.md

 This is archived.
 Please use Typst instead.
-Find the Typst template [here] (https://typst.app/project/retNvitExSugByRMtIJE8K).
+Find the Typst template [here](https://typst.app/project/retNvitExSugByRMtIJE8K).

 # FH-Wels-Thesis-Template